 How Do I Convince a Person I Love to Get Further Treatment?

-It’s vital for loved to remember that relapse is frequently a part of the recovery process.
+It’s vital for loved ones to remember that relapse is frequently a part of the recovery process.
 Few people can stop using “cold turkey,” and it in some cases, doing so can be lethal to do so without medical supervision.
 Once a person relapses into abusing substances, it’s important they get more professional help as soon as possible.
 Like other chronic conditions, addiction may require lifelong medical assistance to manage.

 If you believe some you love has relapsed, approach them calmly, honestly, and without judgment.
 Also, do not confront an individual when they are under the influence of drugs or alcohol and refrain from accusatory statements.
 Instead, ask questions and actively listen – a more productive strategy than being in “attack mode.”
 Furthermore, avoid invoking feelings of guilt, which commonly lead to substance abuse as individuals try to escape from their problems.